andrivet/vivado-on-silicon-mac-x11/README.md

 Installation on external storage media may work but can cause issues, such as a file system (like FAT32, exFAT, NTFS) that does not support UNIX file permissions.

+### Black windows and display glitches

+There are sometimes some glitches.
+For example, you may see some black windows.
+In this case, resize the window to see its content.

 ## Installing other software

 If you want to use additional Ubuntu packages, specify them in the Dockerfile.
 If you want to install further AMD / Xilinx software, you can do so by copying the corresponding installer into the folder containing the Vivado installation and launching it via the GUI. __Attention!__ You must install it into the folder `/home/user/Xilinx` because any data outside of `/home/user` does not persist between VM reboots.
 You can even skip installing Vivado entirely by commenting out the last line of `setup.sh`.
 I do not plan on supporting this out of the box.

 ## How it works